oberth-effect/nfpl800-zapocet/README.md

-# NFPL800: Termodinamika kondenzovaných soustav
+# NFPL800: Termodynamika kondenzovaných soustav

 This repository contains a solution for a phase diagram of Cu-Mg mixture done as a part of coursework on thermodynamics.